 - Support for future needs - If you expect to need more than just bank accounts, make sure your bank offers small business loans, lines of credit, and credit cards; a small business credit card allows you to float business expenses and often offers rewards.

-We recommend the following questions to ask the bank about your business bank account:
+We recommend you ask the following questions about your business bank account:

 2. Required Business Documentation

 When opening a business account, the bank will request certain documents from you.